apache/cordova-docs/docs/en/edge/cordova/notification/notification.alert.md

 Windows Phone 7 and 8 Quirks
 -------------

-- There is no built-in browser alert, so if you want to just write `alert('foo')`; you can assign:
+- There is no built-in browser alert, but you can bind one as follows to call `alert()` in the global scope:

         window.alert = navigator.notification.alert;

-- `alert` and `confirm` calls are non-blocking, and the result is only available asynchronously.
+- Both `alert` and `confirm` are non-blocking calls, results of which are only available asynchronously.

 Bada 2.x Quirks
 ---------------
-- Uses JavaScript's `alert`
+- Uses JavaScript's `alert` function.